SculpSure vs CoolSculpting

 The bottom line is that if you only need to target a small, flat area, SculpSure will suffice.
 CoolScuplting, on the other hand, is the way to go for love handles, saddlebags, and thighs because it can wrap around the area and theoretically target more cells.

 Furthermore, some people find SculpSure to be more abrasive.
-People who are sensitive to heat may find the lasers uncomfortable because they reach a high temperature to kill the fat.
-It is safe for your skin, but it may not be pleasant to you.
+People sensitive to heat may find the lasers uncomfortable because they reach a high temperature to kill the fat.
+It is safe for your skin, but it may not be pleasant for you.
 The freezing action of CoolSculpting, on the other hand, is more likely to number your skin.
-Some people report less pain and discomfort, and they’re less likely to take a pain reliever as a result.
+Some people report less pain and discomfort and are less likely to take a pain reliever.

 Which procedure?